Executive Leadership

 - Hari Eswaran, Ph.D., Director of Research, Institute for Digital Health & Innovation, UAMS; Professor, Department of Obstetrics and Gynecology, College of Medicine

-- Brian Gittens, Ed.D., MPA, Vice Chancellor for Diversity, Equity and Inclusion, UAMS; Associate Professor, Department of Health Policy and Management, Fay W. Boozman College of Public Health
+- Brian Gittens, Ed.D., MPA, Vice Chancellor Academic Pathways and Workforce Partnerships, UAMS; Associate Professor, Department of Health Policy and Management, Fay W. Boozman College of Public Health

-- Tiffany Haynes, Ph.D., Director, Community Engagement Core; Associate Professor, Health Behavior and Health Education, Fay W. Boozman College of Public Health
+- Tiffany Haynes*, Ph.D., Director, Community Engagement; Associate Professor, Health Behavior and Health Education, Fay W. Boozman College of Public Health

 - John Imig*, Ph.D., Health Sciences Innovation and Entrepreneurship Program and Translational Workforce Development; Chair, Department of Pharmaceutical Sciences, College of Pharmacy